 Despite all the upsides to investing in Ethereum mentioned above, there are serious risks to be factored in when making the leap into the ecosystem.
 Some of the main ones include:

 - Volatile prices – cryptocurrency prices are notorious for experiencing wild swings.
-It is not uncommon to see price falls of 30-50% in hours and rebounds in the same magnitudes.
+It is not uncommon to see 30-50% price falls in hours and rebounds in the same magnitudes.
 Remember never to invest more than you can afford to lose.

 - Scams – scamming of investors was prevalent in the ‘ICO-mania’ era, which happened in late 2017 and throughout 2018.
-ICOs (which means ‘initial coin/cryptocurrency offering’) was launched by every Tom, Dick, and Harriet, promising gullible investors quick returns once the tokens were listed on cryptocurrency exchanges.
+ICOs (which means ‘initial coin offering’) was launched, promising gullible investors quick returns once the tokens were listed on cryptocurrency exchanges.
 A bulk of these projects were created on the Ethereum blockchain.
 Unfortunately, a majority of the investors lost their money when the scammers made away with their investments.